 Through your GP

 Your GP has always been able to refer you for psychotherapy, but there have often been long waiting lists – and, in some areas, very little psychotherapy available.
-However, the Improving Access to Psychological Therapies programme (IAPT) means that psychotherapy services for depression and anxiety in England are more readily available.
+However, the Improving Access to Psychological Therapies programme (IAPT) means that psychotherapy services for depression and anxiety in England are more readily available and some of these will take self-referrals.

 Your GP may refer you to a: